 The solvent makes up the largest proportion of the formula and may be present at 80% by weight or greater.
 Other ingredients range in concentration from a few tenths of a percent for some of the pH control agents, to a few percent for fragrance, to approximately 10% for the resin.
 The bulk of the powdered ingredients used by this manufacturer were resins and amphomers.
 The mixing step typically took the manufacturer 5-6 hours.

 Since some of the ingredients are in the form of powders, the mixture must be carefully monitored during the batching process to ensure they dissolve properly.
-The powder is added to the tank by dumping from poly lined, fibre drums straight into the tank.
-As the powder passes over the poly liner, static electricity builds up and the risk of a static discharge occurring over the highly flammable solvent, alcohol, posed a serious risk factor the manufacturer.
+The powder is added to the tank by dumping from poly-lined, fiber drums straight into the tank.
+As the powder passes over the poly liner, static electricity builds up and the risk of a static discharge occurring over the highly flammable solvent, alcohol, poses a serious risk factor for the manufacturer.

 Using an inline powder disperser for manufacturing hair fixatives